 - Breast milk will help flush and clean out the wound and infected areas.

-- Abrupt weaning will most likely cause more infection, due to breast engorgement.
-You need to drain your breasts regularly, and this will prevent infection and sore breasts.
+- Abrupt weaning will most likely cause more infection due to breast engorgement.
+You need to drain your breasts regularly, preventing infection and sore breasts.

-- Don’t worry about your baby getting sick from the infection, even if pus is visible in the milk, mothers are always advised to continue breastfeeding; it cannot harm your baby in any way.
+- Don’t worry about your baby getting sick from the infection.
+Even if pus is visible in the milk, it is advised to continue breastfeeding; it cannot harm your baby in any way.

-- If the incision was made around the nipple, where your baby would be placing his/her mouth while feeding, you should stop breastfeeding until the area has healed.
+- If the incision was made around the nipple, where your baby would be placing their mouth while feeding, you should stop breastfeeding until the area has healed.

 - Mom should express the breast milk to avoid engorgement.
-If the incision is too close to the nipple to express, she can let the breast dry up and continue to breastfeed on the other side alone.
+If the incision is too close to the nipple to express, she can let the breast dry up and continue breastfeeding on the other side alone.